MasonDarcy/ShellChat/README.md

 ## Implementation

 ShellChat is implemented in Javascript.
 React front-end and Express.js running in Node, MongoDB, deployed on Heroku.
+Many of ShellChat's features are implemented through server-sent-events, and the code-editing module is supported by the code-mirror library and YJS for synchronizing and resolving the collaborative editing.

 Other dependencies
 * code-mirror